Sext

-Sext, or Sixth Hour, is a canonical hour of the Divine Office of almost all the traditional Christian liturgies.
+Sext is a canonical hour of the Divine Office in the liturgies of many Christian denominations.
 It consists mainly of psalms and is held around noon.
 Its name comes from Latin and refers to the sixth hour of the day after dawn.
-With Terce, None and Compline it belongs to the so-called "Little hours".
+With Terce, None and Compline it belongs to the so-called Little Hours.

 In Oriental Orthodox Christianity and Oriental Protestant Christianity, the office is prayed at 12 pm, being known as Sheth sho`in in the Syriac and Indian traditions; it is prayed facing the eastward direction of prayer by all members in these denominations, both clergy and laity, being one of the seven fixed prayer times.